-Photo by Whiffletree Nursery

-SEMI-FERTILE | ZONE 4/5 | LATE SUMMER NO AVAILABILITY FOR 2024

 Orchard Companion Plants

 The concept behind perennial companions is that it encourages natural processes that benefit the overall health and vitality of your fruit trees.
 It is essentially copying the forest's natural state.
 A colorful assortment of different species all contributing to reduced pest and disease problems, increased soil fertility, and increased fruit production.
 Reserve a spot for these all-star plants around the perimeter of your fruit tree.
 Each one plays their own unique supporting role.

 BOCKING 4 COMFREYTM

-Courtesy of Caren White Acts as a dynamic accumulator with a deep tap root up to 3 metres long (10') that draws minerals and nutrients from the subsoil into its leaves.
+Acts as a dynamic accumulator with a deep tap root up to 3 metres long (10') that draws minerals and nutrients from the subsoil into its leaves.
 Chop and drop the leaves three or four times in a growing season for an effective living mulch.
 Often planted around the base of a tree to suppress weeds.

 Although most comfrey is considered invasive, this Russian type is not spread by seed.
 Disturbing the roots by digging up plants will instigate multiplication.

 Bocking 4 is rust-resistant and is noted for having the highest protein content.
 It is also the recommended variety for fodder, especially for poultry and pigs.
 Grows up to 60-90 cm (24-36") tall.

+ZONE 4

+274-1861 8 cm (31/4") pot

+\$9.9

-ZONE 4 274-1861 8 cm (31/4") pot \$8.95 WILD BLUE INDIGO (Baptisia australis) Another attractive and effective nitrogen fixer, it has vibrant, blue, lupine-like flowers in early summer.
+WILD BLUE INDIGO (Baptisia australis) Another attractive and effective nitrogen fixer, it has vibrant, blue, lupine-like flowers in early summer.
 Also known as Blue False Indigo, it is a member of the pea family and you'll notice a marked resemblance in the foliage.
-With it's extensive root system it works well for erosion control and is quite drought tolerant when established.
+With it's extensive root system it works well for erosion control and is quite drought

+tolerant when established.
 Grows to about 100 cm (3-4') high and wide.

+ZONE 3

+274-1182 1 gallon pot

+\$19.95

+Orchard Companion Plants Continued -

+POWWOW® WILD BERRY CONE FLOWER NEW

+(Echinacea purpurea 'Pas702917')

-ZONE 3 274-1182 1 gallon pot \$17.95 PRAIRIE SPLENDOR CONE FLOWER (Echinacea purpurea 'Prairie Splendor') Popular permaculture designer Michael Judd has echinacea as the pollinator in his companion plant quartet.
-He calls it 'the indigenous wonder' and likens the continuous bloomer to a gas station for bees, butterflies and beneficial insects who visit the fruit trees.
-In addition, echinacea's anti-viral, anti-inflammatory and immune-boosting effects are well documented.
-We have selected this particular variety for it's exceptionally long bloom period (June to October).
-Deep rose-pink, swept-back petals surround the large copper-orange centre cones.
-Grows approx. 60 cm (24") tall and wide.
+Popular permaculture designer Michael Judd has echinacea as the pollinator in his companion plant quartet.
+He calls it 'the indigenous wonder' and likens the continuous bloomer to a gas station for